 Several authorities supervise Findata’s operation to ensure that the granting of data permits and the processing of data are carried out in accordance with the law.

-In addition, Findata’s operation is guided and developed by a steering group appointed by the Ministry of Social Affairs and Health (STM).
-The group includes representatives from STM and various data controllers.
+In addition, Findata’s operation is guided and developed by a steering group appointed by the Ministry of Social Affairs and Health, which includes representatives from the ministry and data controllers.

 How is the right to object implemented at Findata?